Albert0i/RedisVectorSearch/VectorSearch.md

 #### III.
 Using the right distance

 Vector search is based on determining how similar or dissimilar two vectors are.
 To do this consistently, some quantifiable and objective score must be obtained.
-These scores are called Distance Metrics.
+These scores are called **Distance Metrics**.
 There's more than one method to determine the similarity of two vectors; thus, we can consider multiple distance metrics.
 These are not just different means to the same result: different distances measure different things, such as the length of the vector representing the difference, or the angle between the two vectors.

 ![alt Using the right distance](img/Using-the-right-distance.JPG)